QigongChen/QigongChen.github.io/README.md

 ### 2. Edit the `_config.yml` file

 This contains basic data such as your name, institution, and some contact info.
+This is under the `# Basic Information` section.

+### 2.1 Photo
 Add a photo of yourself to the `assets/img/` directory.

 ### 3. Edit the `index.md` file

 This contains the main content of your website, other than the publications and notes.
-These are handled separately by a "fancier" process (by default).
+The publications and notes are handled separately by a "fancier" process (by default), see steps 4-5 below.

 Decide which sections you want to keep, which you want to delete, and which you want to reorder.
 You can add new sections too, if desired.

-Optionally, you could choose to write everything in the `index.md` file, but the tradeoff is you lose some built-in features.
+(Optionally, you could choose to write everything in the `index.md` file, but the tradeoff is you lose some built-in features.)

 ### 4. Edit the `publications.yml` file